 If you’ve been affected by a Lufthansa strike, then you’ve come to the right place.
 You may be entitled to up to €600 in compensation if you experienced delays or Lufthansa strike cancelled flights.
 We can help you make a claim under EU law.

 As air passengers, we are protected by a piece of EU law called EC 261.
 It holds airlines financially accountable for flight disruptions that they are responsible for.
 That includes flight disruptions due to airline staff strikes.
-So if your flight was cancelled due to a strike, you may be eligible for compensation under the EC 261 regulations.
+So if Lufthansa cancelled flights due to a strike, you may be eligible for compensation under the EC 261 regulations.
 The law regarding this particular situation was clarified only as recently as 2018.
 The European Court of Justice in Luxembourg, ruled that disruption caused by airline employee strikes qualifies for compensation as the airline is considered responsible for the behaviour of their own staff.
+This means that they are responsible for any Lufthansa planned strikes.

 You can find out more about EC 261 and your air passenger rights here.